Supporting Educational Needs – Information Report 2018/19

 How do we identify and give extra help to children and young people with SEN?

-The school uses Oxfordshire County Council’s guidance ‘Identifying and supporting Special Educational Needs in Oxfordshire schools and settings’.
+The school uses Oxfordshire County Council’s guidance ‘Identifying and supporting

 The guidance sets out: